 The HOS, with its sub-systems related to the heart, the gut, and different parts of the brain, manages both our inner organs (e.g. what pace our stomach and digestive tract contract each minute, which chemicals are needed to digest our food, which hormones are needed for particular organs and bodily processes) and even which emotions to create for us to feel, behave and respond in specific ways.
 The HOS even creates our dreams and our automatic thoughts, arising moment by moment.
-But neither neurology nor psychology can access the HOS of each patient.
 The HOS includes components related to different parts of the body and the brain, e.g. the brainstem and limbic brain (the old parts of the brain which react automatically to threats and trigger the fight/flight response), and the conscious thinking mind (neocortex).

 Our brain has developed over millions of years.
 The first stage of development was the “reptilian brain” (instinctive brain) which reacts automatically to dangers (e.g. predators) through the fight, flight or freeze response.
 Later, the emotional brain (the limbic system or “mammalian brain”) created automatic emotions to motivate us to behave in a way that’ll be helpful to survive.
 The third part of the brain to develop was the thinking brain (the neocortex) which enables planning and conscious decision making.

 The instinctive brain is the fastest to react in dangerous situations, and the thinking brain is the slowest.
 However, in modern life, many social stressors can automatically trigger the fight or flight response, as the instinctive and emotional brains are faster to react than the thinking brain.
 This creates problems in relationships at home and at work and many emotional and health issues.